Technologicat/mcpyrate/repl.md

 ```

 This way the rest of the options go to the Python interpreter itself, and the ``-m example`` to the ``macropython`` bootstrapper.

+## FAQ

+### `@macro` is convenient, why is it only available in the REPL?

+Welcome to the through-the-looking-glass world of the REPL, where every time a complete input is entered is macro-expansion time.

+The `@macro` utility hooks into the REPL session's macro expander.
+The same trick does not work in a source file, because that `macro(f)` call is technically a run-time thing.
+When a module reaches run-time, the macro expander has already exited, and no more macro invocations remain.

+Allowing to invoke a macro in the same module where it is defined would require a more complex multi-pass import strategy, which `mcpyrate` doesn't currently have.